360medics/letsencrypt-certbot-renewal/README.md

 # letsencrypt-certbot-renewal

-This script is a standalone shell script to renew a SSL certificate issued by letsencrypt and certbot without having to stop Nginx.
+This script is a standalone shell script to renew a SSL certificate issued by letsencrypt and certbot with the "standalone" mode without having to stop Nginx.
 It can be easily programmed from a crontab to save you the hassle of renewing certificates by hand.

 ## Requirements